-Mental health carer forums offer support to anyone who is caring for someone with a mental health issue.
-Group members all have experience of looking after someone with mental health issues and provide help, support and information to each other.
+Mental health carer forums offer support to anyone who is caring for someone with a mental health problem.
+Group members all have experience of looking after someone with mental ill health and provide help, support and information to each other.
 New members are always welcome.
 There are two forums that cover Derbyshire:

 - The North Derbyshire Mental Health Carer Forum hold monthly meetings where carers have the opportunity to discuss their concerns openly and informally with professional advisors present.
 Visiting guest speakers discuss issues affecting carers and their loved ones, offering advice and sign posting to relevant organisations.
 The group also offer local support groups across the north of the county where carers can unwind and chat to each other.
 They also run a carers art group in Clay Cross.
 For further information please see the Carers Directory (search carers support group / mental health) or contact the group on tel: 07730526219 or 07494943084 or use their website contact form

 The Derby City and South Derbyshire Mental Health Carer Forum also hold monthly meetings in Derby and offer stress buster groups in the south of the county (including Long Eaton and Ripley).
-Please see the Carers Directory for further information or contact tel: 07931 722977 or email: firstname.lastname@example.org
+Please see the Carers Directory for further information or contact tel: 07931 722977 or 07921162740 or email: email@example.com

 It is helpful to understand what help is available in your local area.
 For more information about what services, support and advice is available for carers of people with mental health issues, please search the Carers Directory on this website.